subsquid-labs/squid-substrate-template/FAQ.md

 ```
 node -r dotenv/config lib/processor.js
 ```

+Note that `-r dotenv/config` ensures that the database settings are picked up from `.env`.
+If you the environment variables them elsewhere, skip it.

+## How do I deploy my API to the Subsquid Hosted service?

+Login to the [Subsquid Hosted Service](https://app.subsquid.io) with your github handle to obtain a deployment key.
+Then create a Squid (that is, your deployment) and follow the instructions.

 ## How do I know which events and extrinsics I need for the handlers?